Turkey hosts over 2.8 million Syrian refugees, who are in need of food and livelihood support, and shelter assistance.

 - IDPs in the southeast face urgent protection, shelter, and health needs.

-- Education and health access for Syrian refugees
+- Health and education access for Syrian refugees

 Information Gaps and needs

-- State of press freedom has declined, with recurring shutdown of mainstream and social media
+- State of press freedom has declined, with recurring shutdown of mainstream and social media.
+Less information is available.

 - Access to southeast Turkey is extremely controlled.
 Ongoing crackdown on pro-Kurdish media outlets and NGO further limits the needs assessment.